 Disadvantages of reducing the PIC Grant & How to overcome them

 A 20% cut in the PIC Grant has been a big blow to the SMEs using this facility since its inception.
 But the scheme, which is effective until 2015 will get an extension until 2018.
-As a result, the SMEs can enjoy the tax deductions and cash payouts for another three years, an added advantage.
+As a result, SMEs can enjoy tax deductions and cash payouts for another three years, an added advantage.

-With the added support of PIC for establishing e-commerce portal, the web, and mobile development and in CRM and CMS.
+With the added support of PIC for establishing an e-commerce portal, the web, and mobile development and in CRM and CMS.
 The SMEs can make full use of technology and PIC support.
 It will reach out to a bigger audience across the globe and thereby target a higher revenue.
-Furthermore, since the reduction will be in effect for expenses incurred after April 1, 2016.
+Furthermore, the reduction will be in effect for expenses incurred after April 1, 2016.
 SMEs can take preventive measures to cost control.
 In addition, the enhanced tax rebates for the SMEs will be a relief to the reduction of the PIC Grant.

 Action against PIC Grant abuse

-To discourage and stop the fraudulent and abusive use of PIC Grant, the IRAS has introduced strict laws against the offenders.
+To discourage and stop the fraudulent and abusive use of the PIC Grant, the IRAS has introduced strict laws against the offenders.
 The offenders will have to pay the penalty of up to four times the PCI Grant fraudulently availed and an additional fine of $50,000 and/or imprisonment of up to 5 years.
 The law applies to the offenders and those who willfully assist the offenders in obtaining the grant.

-After we understand about Productivity and Innovation Credit grants, in this era we should know about Productivity Solutions Grant.
+After we understand Productivity and Innovation Credit grants, in this era we should know about Productivity Solutions Grant.
 PSG is the solution for any sector business, for example, retails, F&B, wholesale, construction, logistic, etc. The purpose of the application of the Productivity Solutions Grant is to kick-start business growth for any agile company.
-HashMicro as the best ERP System in Singapore that provides PSG for your enterprise.
+HashMicro is the best ERP System in Singapore that provides PSG for your enterprise.
 Let’s move your business experiences with PSG Solutions by HashMicro.